medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
+  -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
+Defaults to "firefox".
+Can also be configured in a .minetrc file as "facebook.cookie" or read from the MINET_FACEBOOK_COOKIE env variable.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   --total TOTAL               Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator for large input files.